-With a little prep, your favorite foods can become easy hiking snacks on trail while controlling the ingredients.
+With some prep, your favorite foods can become easy hiking snacks on the trail while controlling the ingredients.
 You can increase the protein, lower the sugar, and use your favorite flavors.

 8. Homemade Trail Mix

-The classic GORP (good old raisins and peanuts) is the perfect trail mix just as it is.
+The classic GORP (good old raisins and peanuts) is the ultimate trail snack, just as it is.
 It’s also fun to experiment with different ingredients like M&M’s, cereals, nuts, and other dried fruits.

 Try a variety of ingredients that include crunchy, sweet, and salty foods.